 Related content: Am I a Bad Parent?
 How to Let Go of Parenting Guilt

 It is important to realize that all parents do things that they regret.
 After all, we’re only human.
-So, give yourself a break and don’t let your guilt about past actions keep you from parenting effectively in the future.
+So, give yourself a break, and don’t let your guilt about past actions keep you from parenting effectively in the future.

 Too often, our tantrums are born out of feeling overwhelmed and frustrated.
-Therefore, it’s important to not put yourself in a position of feeling chronically overwhelmed by getting upset over every little annoying thing your child does.
+Therefore, it’s important not to put yourself in a position of feeling chronically overwhelmed by getting upset over every little annoying thing your child does.

 One way to combat this is to think hard about what is most important.
 Enforce and address what you can for now and let go of the rest.